Sufianlab/T2IBias/README.md

 ## Short Abstract

-In this research we generated 5,000 text-to-image outputs using 10 profession-related, demographically neutral prompts.
+In this research we generated 5,000 text-to-image (T2I) outputs using 10 profession-related, demographically neutral prompts using five pouplar open-source T2I generation models.
 Each evaluated model generated 1,000 images (100 images per profession).
 After evaluating these images by a nine-member diverse human team, we found that the majority of the open-source models examined display demographic biases: high-profile professions were disproportionately depicted as white males, caregiving roles were predominantly feminized, and marginalized groups were underrepresented or stereotyped.

 Generated Dataset: https://drive.google.com/file/d/1gQkKor-4dtKx9tJWf7z3N753ETY759bA/view?usp=drive_link